Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 For a more rigorous evaluation, the system can be assessed against a few simple metrics:

-• temperature responsiveness: whether the compost probe detects meaningful thermal change over time
+• Temperature responsiveness: whether the compost probe detects meaningful thermal change over time.

-• moisture differentiation: whether the moisture signal distinguishes obviously dry from obviously wet conditions
+• Moisture differentiation: whether the moisture signal distinguishes obviously dry from obviously wet conditions.

-• reading stability: whether repeated readings remain reasonably consistent under stable conditions
+• Reading stability: whether repeated readings remain reasonably consistent under stable conditions.

-• telemetry integrity: whether the system avoids malformed or clearly impossible values
+• Telemetry integrity: whether the system avoids malformed or clearly impossible values.

 Even informal evaluation of these metrics improves the technical credibility of the build.
+The goal is not laboratory precision; it is disciplined observation of a living process.

 Build Steps